-"Investors lack expertise"
+"Investors lack the expertise"

-Crowdinvesting sounds appealing to some startups, but many who try it fail.
+Crowdinvesting sounds appealing to some start-ups, but many who try it fail.
 Finance professor Markus Petry explains why.

-You have to explain that.
+You need to explain that.

 But couldn't founders consciously rely on this grassroots form of financing?